The following policy is written in conjunction with advice provided by Gov.co.uk.

 South Coast Nursing Homes are putting in preventative measures daily as events unfold.

 As of the 12th March 2020, we requested that no one enters our buildings except essential staff.
 We request that visitors and relatives do not visit in an effort to prevent residents from contracting Coronavirus.
-We have put this measure in place to reduce the risk of Coronavirus, although we except we will not be able to totally eliminate the chance of this entering our buildings.

 All staff will be required to monitor their temperature prior to the start of their working shift.